squid-cache/squid-cache.github.io/docs/NewClientSide.md

 Its relatively easy to handle errors in a single-process non-threaded setup - just abort all the outstanding requests and delete the object there and then.
-This probably won't cut it in a threaded setup, so:
+This probably will not cut it in a threaded setup, so:

 - The connection closing shouldn't force the object to immediately disappear - it should go into a CLOSED state